 What can you do to help?

 The only way to protect these amazing environments is to provide an incentive for people to protect them.
 Ecotourism is one reason to save these reefs.
-Visit a coral reef and learn as much as you can about it.
-Talk to the locals and tell them how important a healthy reef is to your visit.
-If you want to do more visit THIS NOAA SITE.
+Visit a coral reef, and learn as much as you can about it.
+Talk to the locals, and tell them how important a healthy reef is to your visit.
+If you want to do more, visit noaa.org.

 Links to more information on Coral Reefs